bagder/uncurled/maintain.md

 ## BDFL

-The **Benevolent Dictator For Life** is a term for Open Source project leadership model that is commonly used, where the invididual who created the project remains the leader and ultimately has the final say and veto on decisions.
+The **Benevolent Dictator For Life** is a term for an Open Source project leadership model that is commonly used, where the invididual who created the project remains the leader and ultimately has the final say and veto on decisions.
 Oftentimes this power is only implied and silent, not actually